-2 years ago. Lokil, 5th Turn-

 After unknown days of waiting, a new strength began flowing into it.
 The time had arrived.
 The seals had weakened after countless attempts, and it was time to free itself of the invisible shackles that bound it to the prison.

 Under a mountain, buried deep underground in a long forgotten shrine of sealing, a large box made of wood began to twitch.
 From within, a metal blade pierced through the side of the box, releasing a shockwave that shook the whole mountain range.
-Animals scattered, and nesting birds and drakalls took to the air, flying away from the danger that was to come.
+Animals scattered as nesting birds and drakalls took to the air, flying away from the danger that was to come.

-From within the earth, a dreadful aura gushed forth, and the mountain was instantly cleaved in halves.
+From within the earth, a dreadful aura gushed forth as the mountain was instantly cleaved into halves.